AlanCoding/django-ansible-base/docs/apps/opa/PARITY_GAPS.md

 ---

-## 3. Org admin team membership maintenance — Design problem
+## 3. Org admin team membership maintenance — Implemented (recompute-before-sync)

 Gap #1 (migration-time team inheritance) is fixed.
-But there's an ongoing
-concern: what happens at runtime when changes occur that affect which users should be in which team OPA groups?
+The runtime maintenance concern is now handled by `recompute_team_memberships()` in `sync.py`, which runs before every OPA sync.

 **The problem at migration time:** Solved.
 The migration adds org admin users to all existing team OPA groups in their org.
 When team permissions change